Sunday, January 24, 2016

 Scott Bakula, mustachioed and bescarfed, is one of Scott's pre-Liberace lovers

 In the tradition of countless May/December romances the world over, one individual’s great wealth proves as equal and potent an aphrodisiac as the other's youth and beauty...and voila!
 Say goodbye to all rational obstacles otherwise posed by a 40-year age gap.
 Liberace and Scott Thorson embark upon a relationship that lasts six years.
-An affectionate and (by this film’s account, anyway) mutually loving cohabitation wherein the isolated entertainer and the teen with the history of being shuttled between foster homes, formed a marriage (of sorts) and became a family.
+An affectionate and (by this film’s account, anyway) mutually loving cohabitation wherein the isolated entertainer and the teen with a history of being shuttled between foster homes, were a couple (of sorts) and became a family.

 But Liberace and Scott Thorson were no Christopher Isherwood and Don Bachardy, and their brief time together proved to be as toxic as it was intoxicating.

-Given Liberace's personality, history, the insular nature of his life, and his at-crossed-purposes relationship with his sexuality, his mother, and his Catholic upbringing; it’s not exactly surprising that the riches he lavished upon his young paramour came with weirdly possessive strings.
+Given Liberace's personality, history, insular life, and his conflicted relationship with his sexuality, his mother, and his Catholic upbringing, it’s not surprising that the riches he lavished on his young paramour came with strangely possessive strings.
 Nor was it as far-fetched as it sounds when Liberace launched on a plan to adopt Thorson, coming as it was from a place of kill-two-birds-with-one-stone pragmatism.
 Since gay marriage was illegal and gay couples had no legal protections or rights under heterosexist laws, adoption was the loophole by which many long-term gay couples availed themselves in order to gain legal protection in cases of illness and death.
-The second advantage to the adoption idea was that Liberace could further promote his heterosexual image by pawning Thorson off as his biological son.
+The second advantage of the adoption idea was that Liberace could further promote his heterosexual image by pawning Thorson off as his biological son.

 The late Sydney Guilaroff, the famed, closeted hairdresser to the stars, did this very thing; he adopted his (much younger) male lover and publicly passed him off as his grandson.